umass-gis/workshops/content/agol/analyzing-data.md

     ![Give unique name to output layer](media/all_AGOL/AD_06.png "Give a Unique Name to Output Layer")
 1. Optionally, edit the **Environment settings** to change the output coordinate system or restrict the processing extent (this is a helpful thing to do if you only want to run the analysis in an area that is smaller than the full extent of the input layer).

-    1. Click Estimate Credits to find out how many credits this analysis tool will cost you.
+    Click **Estimate Credits** to find out how many credits this analysis tool will cost you.
 If you need to reduce the credit cost, you can restrict the processing extent under Environment Settings.
-    {.warn}
+    {: .warn}

 1. Click **"Run"**

-<img src="media/all_AGOL/AD_07.png" alt="View new buffer layer on map" class="center" width="600">

 This is the result of the Create buffers tool: my input polygons now have 50-meter buffers surrounding them.
 In my case, the buffers increase the chances that I will correctly identify scenic areas that are within or near the areas in Esri’s USA Parks layer.
 Your new buffer layer will appear with your pre-existing layers, as shown by the arrow.
 You can edit symbology and appearance as with any other layer.

+<img src="media/all_AGOL/AD_07.png" alt="View new buffer layer on map" class="center" width="600">

 ---